Drives 10X more qualified traffic with high-converting landing pages

 A landing page is a specifically formatted squeeze page used to drive traffic to the website web page.

-Opt-in pages are landing web pages that aim to get visitors to click on one or more links, usually marked with text or graphics.
-Landing pages are specifically designed for promotional purposes, and builders help make landing pages.
+Opt-in pages are landing web pages that encourage visitors to click on one or more links, usually marked with text or graphics.
+They are specifically designed for promotional purposes, and builders help create them.

 Other names for a landing page include a splash page, a squeeze page, a lead magnet page, an opt-in page, a gift page, a capture page, a preview call invite page, and a free offer page.
 That’s 8 other names for a landing page.